Wim-van-der-Veen/Payter/README.md

 ### Committing your changes

 For each assignment you will be asked for patch files.
 The patch files should contain only the changes relevant to the assignment.
-Create a new branch from your personal branch for each assignment `git branch ASSIGNMENT-<NR>`.
+Create a new branch from your personal branch for each assignment `git checkout -b assignment-<NR>`.
 When you are done, add and commit your changes to the assignment branch.

-To create a patch use `git format-patch USER-<name> -o patches/assignment-<NR>` which will create patch file for each commit with all the changes between your assignment branch, and the base branch, and place them in the directory patches/assignment-X.
+To create a patch use `git format-patch app-<name> -o patches/assignment-<NR>` which will create patch file for each commit with all the changes between your assignment branch, and the base branch, and place them in the directory patches/assignment-X.
-Finally merge your changes into your personal branch by running `git checkout USER-<name>` and  `git merge ASSIGNMENT-<NR>`.
+Finally merge your changes into your personal branch by running `git checkout app-<name>` and  `git merge assignment-<NR>`.
 You are now free to create a new branch for the next assignment.

 ## Assignment